 There is a weekly conference with a set curriculum and is attended by both fellows, residents on the service, and the fellowship faculty.
 There is set rotation of lectures, case based discussion, and journal club.

 While at Weiss, the fellow is responsible for the successful organization and administration of the weekly adult reconstruction conference which is held every Monday.
 All fellows, residents, attending surgeons, clinical and operating room nurses, in addition to discharge planners, social workers, physical therapists, and representatives of implant manufacturers attend the conference.
 The conference is designed to achieve several objectives related to patient care and fellow training and education, and provides the necessary environment for direct evaluation and improvement of the fellow's competency in regards to medical knowledge as well as practice-based learning.
 In addition, pertinent literature and morbidity and mortality are also reviewed.

 The fellows attend the Joint University Meeting, which is a multidisciplinary group meeting during which monthly outcomes are discussed.
 The Joint University Meeting overviews monthly outcome data such as incidence of wound complications, surgical site infection, thromboembolic complications, hip dislocation, knee range of motion discharge, length of hospital stay, and readmissions.

-The fellows attend a weekly research meeting which allows the fellows to present their research ideas and plans, maintain focus on research tasks, and discuss project-related publications.
+At both sites fellows attend a weekly research meeting which allows the fellows to present their research ideas and plans, maintain focus on research tasks, and discuss project-related publications.

 The Department of Orthopedic Surgery at the University of Chicago is committed to a mission of excellence in patient care, education and research.
 By recruiting and retaining world-class faculty and residents, we strive for innovation and professionalism to accomplish these missions.
 Each and every faculty member, by virtue of their ongoing commitment to practice excellence in an academic environment, appreciates both the privilege and responsibility of education.